Move back one step Move forward one step Show themes of website

 English in Malaysia

-The Federdation of Malaysia consists of (i) West Malaysia, or Peninsular Malaysia, on the Asian mainland, forming the southern part of the Malay peninsula, south of Thailand, but excluding Singapore at the tip and (ii) East Malaysia, or Malaysian Borneo, on the northern coast of the large island of Borneo (Kalimantan in the central and southern Indonesian part).
-The latter is divided into the state of Sarawak to the west and the state of Sabah to the west with the independent state of Brunei in between the two.
+The Federation of Malaysia consists of (i) West Malaysia, or Peninsular Malaysia, on the Asian mainland, forming the southern part of the Malay peninsula, south of Thailand, but excluding Singapore at the tip and (ii) East Malaysia, or Malaysian Borneo, on the northern coast of the large island of Borneo (Kalimantan in the central and southern Indonesian part).
+The latter is divided into the state of Sarawak to the west and the state of Sabah to the east with the independent state of Brunei in between the two.

-English in Malaysia forms a continuum from a basilect, often termed Manglish and heavily influenced by Malay (spoken by about 60% of the population), to an acrolectal form which is has had an exonormative orientation towards British English.
-However, since independence in 1957 the predominance of English in publich life and in education has waned.
+English in Malaysia forms a continuum from a basilect, often termed Manglish and heavily influenced by Malay (spoken by about 60% of the population), to an acrolectal form which has historically had an exonormative orientation towards British English.
+However, since independence in 1957 the predominance of English in public life and in education has waned.
 English is more favoured by the 26% Chinese section of the population and the 7% Indians in Malaysia.

 Malaysian English tends to be non-rhotic and the interdental fricatives are generally realised as stops.
 A large range of pragmatics markers is to be found in spoken Malaysian English which derive from forms of Chinese.